Planning a Research Project

 Publishing research is often the final step in any research project.
 Publishing in a peer-reviewed journal indicates that your research has been validated by the academic community and has met certain standards.
 However, to optimize the value of your WIC research for the program, NWA recommends sharing an abstract or summary with NWA so that these items can then be shared with our membership.

-For questions or to share research information, please contact NWA Research and Evaluation Manager, Georgia Machell, at email@example.com.
+For questions or to share research information, please contact NWA's Senior Director of Research and Program Operations, Georgia Machell, at firstname.lastname@example.org.